MrAsana/amber-actuator-core/README.md

+# README

-###Reminder: This branch is only for X86 platform, please check ARM branch for Pi like board.# README
+### Reminder: This branch is only for x86 platform, please check ARM branch for Pi like board.

 ### System Requirement